VaishnevSreejeev/canteen-ordering-app/readme.md

-# Canteen Connect: A Modern Solution for Campus Eateries
+# Canteen Connect: A Modern Solution for Campus Eateries | Status: Deployed

 **Canteen Connect** is a full-stack web application developed as a submission for the "Builder's Day" challenge, the second round of the campus placement process for **KeyValue Software Systems**.
 This project was built from concept to cloud deployment in a rapid, iterative fashion, showcasing modern development practices and the strategic use of AI-powered tools to accelerate the build-test-deploy lifecycle.